istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ---
-title: Getting Started with Ambient Mesh
+title: Getting Started with Ambient Mode
-description: How to deploy and install ambient mesh.
+description: How to deploy and install Istio in ambient mode.
 weight: 1
 owner: istio/wg-networking-maintainers
 test: yes